gnss-sdr/geniuss-place/_sp-blocks/04-input-filter.md

 ### Implementation: `Notch_Filter_Lite`

-**IMPORTANT**: This implementation is only available from the `next` branch of GNSS-SDR's repository, so it is **not** present in the current stable release.
-{: .notice--info}

 This is an implementation of a notch filter in which the user can choose the updating rate of the filter central frequency estimation.
 This requires lower computational resources since the Prony estimation is no longer performed sample by sample.

 That update rate must be set according to the variation rate of the jammer frequency.
 Slow variations in the jammer frequency are well tracked by a slow updating rate, but this is not true for fast variations.
 In this implementation, the maximum updating rate available is one update per signal segment, this is to say, $$ \frac{f_s}{L} $$, where $$ f_s $$ is the sampling frequency and $$ L $$ is the number of samples per signal segment.

-The implementation of this block provides the following interface:
+The implementation of this block, which is available starting from GNSS-SDR v0.0.10, provides the following interface:

 |----------